muathali/notes/docs/light/fcp.md

 Proxy workflows can save a lot of space, but if you view proxy media, that's what you'll export.
 Always remember to switch back to Optimized/Original before sharing — though you'll be warned if you don't.

+### Summary

+> 1. Use original media if possible.
+> 2. If the original media is too slow, generate optimized media if you have sufficient space, then edit and export with it.
+> 3. If the original media is too slow and optimized media would be too big, generate proxy media, switch to viewing Proxy Preferred > during editing, and switch back to Optimized/Original before exporting.

-## Skimming
+## Playback

-Probably the first habit that most editors need to break when shifting to FCP is that of clicking.
+**Probably the first habit that most editors need to break when shifting to FCP is that of clicking**.
 There's simply no need to click on a clip before playing it back, and in fact, it can cause issues if that click turns into an accidental drag and changes the current selection.
-Instead, *simply hover your cursor over a clip's filmstrip, just before a particular moment, then press the spacebar*
+Instead, simply hover cursor over a clip's filmstrip, just before a particular moment, then press the space bar

+FCP actually has two ways to indicate a position in time: the Playhead and the Skimmer

+- The Playhead is a white vertical line, is positioned with a click, and stays in position when the mouse cursor moves elsewhere.
+- The Skimmer is a red vertical line, moves with the mouse cursor, and is only visible when the cursor hovers over a clip.
+- The Skimmer can be toggled on or off (blue means on) with a central toolbar button, or the S shortcut

+> If it's present, the Skimmer takes priority over the Playhead

-## Playback Shortcuts
+### Shortcuts

 Shortcut | Description
 ---------|----------